 Drivers who exceed a posted speed limit by more than 20 miles per hour in a business or residential district (or exceed forty-five miles per hour if no speed limit is posted), or who exceed 85 miles per hour in other locations, or exceed thirty-five miles per hour approaching a school crossing, could be charged with criminal excessive speed violations under Arizona law.

 Because an excessive speeding ticket is considered a criminal charge, a conviction will leave an individual with a criminal record.
-It is important to discuss your case with an experienced speeding ticket attorney to determine what types of defenses may be available in your case.
+It is important to discuss your case with an experienced criminal speeding ticket attorney to determine what types of defenses may be available in your case.
 There are many possible defenses such as an attack on the methods used to calculate speed.

 Many criminal traffic violation cases are based on the statements of a law enforcement officer.
 Fighting these charges is important because a conviction can result in points against your driver’s license, which can subsequently result in an increase in your car insurance premiums, or even a suspension or revocation of driving privileges if too many points are accrued.
-Additionally, fines for criminal speeding tickets can be costly, making it all the more important that you consult with an experienced criminal law attorney to determine the best course of action to protect your driving privileges and limit your financial exposure.Criminal Speeding Ticket Defense in Mesa
+Additionally, fines for criminal speeding tickets can be costly, making it all the more important that you consult with an experienced criminal law attorney to determine the best course of action to protect your driving privileges and limit your financial exposure.Criminal Speeding Ticket Defense in Tempe

 There is a significant difference between civil speed and criminal speed violations, and in many cases it makes sense to contest the citation in court.
 In severe situations, enough traffic violations can result in suspension or full revocation of driving privileges.
 Loss of license can cause significant hardship for those who depend on their own transportation for work or family reasons.
 It is important to hire an experienced attorney to assist with the defense of criminal traffic violations and to negotiate the most favorable outcome possible, including a reduction of charges, or even perhaps getting the charge reduced to a civil violation in some cases.